Belbel334/RenderingTesting/README.md

 # About
+## simple opengl project that includes:
-Simple rendering project with two buttons that brighten up upon being clicked.
+two buttons that brighten up upon being clicked.
 Counter for how many clicked buttons
+Keyboard detection

 ___